 Leave taken under OFLA is in addition to leave taken under PFMLI and cannot be taken concurrently; however, OFLA leave or PFMLI may run concurrently with leave available under ORS 653.601 - 653.661, FMLA, and other types of leave if provided by the district.
 Any leave taken under PFMLI must be taken concurrently with any leave taken under FMLA when for the same purpose.

-Federal and state leave entitlements generally run concurrently.

 The superintendent or designee will develop administrative regulations as necessary for the implementation of the provisions of both federal and state law.

 END OF POLICY